dataiku/Dataiku.jl/README.md

 The output dataset must already exist in the project.

 ### Write dataset as a Channel
-It is also possible to write datasets chunk by chunk.
+It is also possible to write datasets chunk by chunk to avoid loading full datasets in memory.
 They are 2 ways to do that :

 #### By providing a function
 ```julia